resource-watch/blog-analysis/blog_021a_airports_sealevel/EarthEnginecode.md

 // bodies of water and are automatically triggered as at risk. var airports_05m_risk_altitude = airports_05m_risk_altitude.filterMetadata('name', 'not_contains', 'Sea');

-// convert feature collection to a list var airports_05m_risk_altitude_list = airports_05m_risk_altitude.toList(altitudeb05m_buffer_1000_affected_05m.size());
+// Create a list of the names of the airports that were affected by this scenario
-// the element number of this list indicates how many airports currently below sea level 0.5m will be affected by sea level rise 0.5m print(airports_05m_risk_altitude_list) //this shows that 48 airports will be affected
+// The element number of this list indicates how many airports currently below sea level 0.5m will be affected
+// by sea level rise 0.5m

-// create a list of the names of the airports that were affected by this scenario var list_05m = ee.List(airports_05m_risk_altitude.aggregate_array('name')) print(list_05m, "Airports Threatened by sea level Rise 0.5m ")
+var list_05m = ee.List(airports_05m_risk_altitude.aggregate_array('name'))
+print("Airports Threatened by sea level Rise 0.5m ", list_05m)
+// This shows that 48 airports will be affected by 0.5m of sea level rise.

-// visualize these airports Map.addLayer(airports_05m_risk_altitude, {color : 'ff0000'}, 'Airports threatened by sea level rise, 0.5m')
+// Visualize these airports Map.addLayer(airports_05m_risk_altitude, {color : 'ff0000'}, 'Airports threatened by sea level rise, 0.5m')

-// export results
+// Export results
 Export.table.toDrive({
  collection: airports_05m_risk_altitude,
  description: 'Airports_05m_altitude_threaten',